 |A: Result - STUDENT SUCCESS.
 Provide the academic support and student services that facilitate student access and completion of educational goals.|

-Target #1: Undergraduate retention and persistence: the UAS target for FY20 is a year-to-year retention and persistence rate of 68% for undergraduate degree-seeking students
+Target #1: Undergraduate retention and persistence: the UAS FY19 year-to-year retention rate was 67% for undergraduate degree-seeking students

-• Beginning FY19, UAS will implement the EAB Student Success Collaborative system to help target students at risk, to promote campus-wide intervention strategies, and to monitor retention.
+• Beginning FY19, UAS implemented the EAB Student Success Collaborative system to help target students at risk, to promote campus-wide intervention strategies, and to monitor retention.

 • UAS sophomores, juniors, and seniors who are eligible for financial aid may apply for a Stay on Track award each semester in which they enroll in 15 or more credits.